Matthewalvarado25/configure-ad/README.md

 <br />

 <h3>Promote to Domain Controller</h3>

 - Now in the Server Manager, click on the flag at top right and click "Promote this server to a domain controller"
 - Select "Add a new forest"
-- Set "Root domain name:" to "mydomain.com"
+- Set the Root domain name to: mydomain.com
 - Complete forest installation and your VM should automatically restart once installation is finished

 <p>

 ![image](https://github.com/user-attachments/assets/fbfa5eb9-61ab-460c-81a9-b2f0df95239c)